bokkypoobah/VitTokenCrowdsaleContractAudit/audit/README.md

 * ETH exit point during the refund period

+  * ETH sent to the participant's wallet - **medium risk** but mitigated through repeated checks

-  During the refund period, contributing participants can claim an ETH refund by calling the `refundEther(...)` or `refundAllEther()` functions.
-This is the exit point for ETH other than to the crowdsale wallet.
+    During the refund period, contributing participants can claim a refund of their contributed ETH by calling the `refundEther(...)` or `refundAllEther()` functions.
+This is the critical exit point for ETH to wallets other than to the crowdsale wallet and the logic here has been repeatedly checked.

+    An attacker cannot use a reentrancy attack like The DAO due to 1) `refundableEther[participant]` recording the maximum amount the participant can withdraw and this record is updated before calling the `participant.transfer(_etherToClaim)` function that potentially transfers program execution to another smart contract; and 2) the limited gas available to the `participant.transfer(_etherToClaim)` function.

+  * ETH sent to the crowdsale wallet - **low risk**

     If the participant claims their tokens by calling `claimTokens(...)` or `claimAllTokens()`, the ETH backing these tokens will be transferred to the crowdsale wallet.

-* ETH exit point after the refund period
+* ETH exit point after the refund period - **low risk**

   After the refund period, the crowdsale contract owner calls the `finalizeRefunds()` to transfer the remaining ETH to the crowdsale wallet.